temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

-In the `main` function you check to see if there are at least one argument passed and then capture the user's name from the arguments.
+In the `main` function you check to see if there is at least one argument passed and then capture the user's name from the arguments.

 The `main` function then sets up a connection to your Temporal Server, invokes your Workflow, passes in an argument for the `name`, and assigns the Workflow a unique identifier using a UUID.
 The client dispatches the Workflow on the same Task Queue that the Worker is polling on.
 That's why you used a constant to ensure the Task Queue name is consistent.
 If there's a mismatch, your Workflow will execute on a different Task Queue and there won't be any Workers polling for tasks.